Fisseha-Estifanos/alx-low_level_programming/README.md

 # AlX may 2022 cohort low level programing.

-## This is a private repository for the training given by ALX during May 2022.
+## This is the default, public repository for the training given by ALX during May 2022.